artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

    cd /usr/share/nginx/atom
    php symfony tools:install

-The installation process will ask for configuration details such as the location of your database server.
+The installation task will ask for configuration details such as the location of your database server.
 In some cases, it may provide default values, such as ``atom`` for the database name.
 If you have followed this document to the letter (including creating a different database user in the database configuration step